Yorkshire Terrier Dog with Long Groomed Hair on a White Background | Diamond Pet Foods

 Like amino acids, the building blocks of proteins, some fatty acids are considered essential and others are not, although they will be present in food.
 Essential fatty acids are those the body can’t make — or can’t make enough of — on its own to meet its requirements.
 Essential fatty acids must be obtained from food to prevent deficiencies, and can be found in both plant- and animal-based ingredients.

 Dogs require long-chain fatty acids from both the omega-6 and omega-3 groups for optimum health.
 What makes a fatty acid an omega-3 fatty acid is the presence of a double bond between the third and fourth carbon atoms in the carbon-chain backbone.
 In omega-6 fatty acids, the first double bond occurs between the sixth and seventh carbon atoms.
-Long-chain omega-6 fatty acids are important for cell membrane structure and integrity, skin health, growth, reproduction and fat transport within blood.
+Long-chain omega-6 fatty acids are important for cell membrane structure and integrity, skin health, growth, reproduction and fat transport within the blood.
 Omega-3 fatty acids are also important for skin health and cell membrane flexibility, and are critical for proper brain and retina (part of the eye) development and function.

 Of the omega-6 fatty acids, linoleic acid is considered essential for dogs — and all other animals.
 Most animals, including dogs, can convert linoleic acid into gamma-linolenic acid and arachidonic acid, two other omega-6 fatty acids needed by the body and found in food.
 Although linoleic acid is found in sunflower and safflower oils, corn oil is one of the best sources of this essential fatty acid.
 It is also present in poultry and pork fat.

-The omega-3 essential fatty acids for dogs are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+The essential omega-3 fatty acids for dogs are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 EPA and DHA are found primarily in cold-water fish, including salmon, mackerel, halibut and herring, or oils made from them, and in krill oil and in products made from algae.
 Flaxseeds and chia seeds are rich in alpha-linolenic acid.
 Research has shown that dogs, like people, can convert ALA into EPA and DHA in their liver, but the process is not efficient.
 Fish oils are better sources of EPA and DHA for dogs than plant-based omega-3 fatty acid sources.

 Fatty acids play important roles in skin health